moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

     }
 ```

 Focus on `get_index`.
-This methods returns BrandedIndex when `index` is in the vector; otherwise, it returns None.
+This method returns BrandedIndex when `index` is in the vector; otherwise, it returns None.
 Since `BrandedVec` does not shrink, once `index` is proven to be in the vector, the access with the index to the vector is always safe in the future.

 ### Patch to the `BrandedVec`

 Now let us see the patch to this data structure.
-First, we introduce a new interface `pop` and patched `get_index` so that it memorizes the maximum index with which `self` was accessed so far.
+First, we introduce a new interface, `pop`, and patched `get_index` so that it memorizes the maximum index with which `self` was accessed so far.
 In `pop` method, the vector pops only when the length of the vector is greater than `self.max_index + 1`.
-This can be justified because for any `BrandedIndex` `bi` that has been published so far, it does not point to the element that is to be popped out.
+This can be justified because any `BrandedIndex` `bi` that has been published so far does not point to the element that is to be popped out.
 Correct, isn't it?
 I think so.

 ```rust